GIScience/gis-training-resource-center/_sources/content/Module_8/en_qgis_module_8_ex1.md

-5. to get some basic information about your raster right click on the layer and select  `Properties`.
-Under the tab "Information" various different attributes of the raster like its Coordinate Reference Systeme (CRS), spatial resolution or basic statistical parameters are listed.
+5. To get some basic information about your raster right click on the layer and select `Properties`.
+Under the tab "Information" various different attributes of the raster, such as the Coordinate Reference System (CRS), the spatial resolution or the basic statistical parameters, are listed.
-    - What is the cellsize of the DEM?
+    - What is the cell size of the DEM?
     - What are the minimum and the maximum values?
-    - Whats the used CRS?
+    - Which CRS is being?
+    - What is the extent of the raster layer?

-6. Now we want to explore the different ways of visualizing a raster and find the optimal visualization for our DEM.
+6. Let's explore the different ways to visualise a raster layer and find the optimal visualisation for our DEM.
 Open the layer styling panel by right clicking on the top toolbar and ticking the box `Layer Styling Panel`.
-The panel very similar to the one dislayed when visualizing Vectordata.
+The panel very similar to the one displayed when visualizing vector data.
     1. Open the dropdown menu right below the layer name.
 There are six visualization modes you can choose from.
 Try each of them and take a guess which one would be suitable.

 ```{figure} /fig/mod8_ex1_visualisationmodes.png